-Mobile Optimization Rules the World
+Mobile Optimization Rules the World in 2020

-I’m about to dump a metaphorical metric ton of mobile optimization statistics on you, but before we get to that, I want to hit some high points and talk about the TL;DR (Too Long, Didn’t Read) version.
+I’m about to dump a metaphorical metric ton of mobile optimization stats on you, but before we get to that, I want to hit some high points and talk about the TL;DR (Too Long, Didn’t Read) version.

 It’s that simple.